The key to your future career

 What are essential costs vs. non-essential costs?

-When creating your student budget, it’s crucial to distinguish between essential and non-essential costs.
-This differentiation helps ensure that your basic needs are covered before you allocate money to other areas, making it easier to manage your finances effectively throughout your university life.
+When budgeting, it’s crucial to distinguish between essential and non-essential costs.
+The differentiation helps ensure that you cover your basic needs before you allocate money to other areas, making it easier to manage your finances effectively throughout uni life.

-Your essential costs are expenses that you must cover to maintain your day-to-day living and ensure you have everything covered for your degree too.
-These are the non-negotiable expenses that take priority in your budget, such as your rent payments and utility bills (if not included), groceries, transport, course materials and your phone bill, to name a few!
+Your essential costs are expenses that you must cover to maintain your day-to-day living and make sure you’ve got everything you need for your degree, too.
+They are the non-negotiable expenses that take priority in your budget, such as your rent payments, groceries, transport, course materials and bills, to name a few!

-Your non-essential costs are those that are not crucial for student living and should be considered after all essential expenses have been accounted for.
-Examples include:
+Your non-essential costs are those that aren’t crucial for student living.
+You should consider them after you’ve accounted for your essential expenses.
+Examples of non-essential costs include:

-• Eating out and takeaways.
-These can quickly add up!
+• Eating out and takeaways, which will quickly add up!

-• Entertainment.
-Going to the cinema, concerts, student theatre, parties or events and streaming services
+• Entertainment (whether that’s going to the cinema, concerts, student theatre, parties and events or staying in with paid-for streaming services)

-• Clothing and accessories, beyond what you need.
-This might include things like costumes for themed nights out!
+• Clothing and accessories beyond what you need.
+Non-essential clothing includes things like costumes for themed nights out!

-• Hobbies and leisure activities.
-This could be your society fees or a gym membership
+• Hobbies and leisure activities, including your society fees or a gym membership

 • Trips and vacations.
 Any travel outside of daily travel to uni or home